 Norway does not presently permit the harvest of narwhals in its territory.

-There was concern in the past that West Greenland narwhals were declining in numbers due to overharvesting.
-This concern was based on an apparent decline in summer numbers at Inglefield Bredning in between 1986 and 2002, and a decline in the numbers seen in winter index surveys conducted in the 1980’s and 1990’s in Disko Bay (NAMMCO 2006, NAMMCO 2010).
-However, more recent surveys (Heide-Jørgensen et al. 2010) do not suggest that numbers are in decline, and that other factors such as methodological differences between surveys and annual fluctuations in numbers due to ice conditions may have contributed to the previous apparent decline.
+There was concern in the past that West Greenland narwhals were declining in number due to overharvesting.
+This concern was based on an apparent decline in summer numbers at Inglefield Bredning between 1986 and 2002, and a decline in the numbers seen in winter index surveys conducted in the 1980s and 1990s in Disko Bay (NAMMCO 2006, 2010).
+However, more recent surveys (Heide-Jørgensen et al. 2010) do not suggest that numbers are in decline and that other factors such as methodological differences between surveys and annual fluctuations in numbers due to ice conditions may have contributed to the previous apparent decline.

-Catch allocation model
+Catch allocation model for shared stocks

 Managing a shared stock between two countries can be challenging, especially when that stock of animals migrates.
 The main problem is how to identify which stock the hunters are taking in various areas in different seasons.
 The NAMMCO-JCNB Joint Scientific Working Group have developed a model that allows managers to assign catches from the narwhal metapopulation that is shared by Canada and Greenland to the appropriate summering aggregation, by different hunting grounds and seasons.
 The model includes all information that is available on narwhal movements including telemetry data, all abundance estimates, seasonal occurrence and historical catch data (see examples of the types of information used below).
 This model is a good example of how two countries can work together to solve a tricky management problem.